• Skip to main content

 Sauerkraut pierogi in white-and-yellow patterned bowl with Christmas lights and green cloth in background.

-These vegetarian, delicious Polish sauerkraut pierogi (kapusta) dumplings are a traditional Polish dish enjoyed at family gatherings and festive celebrations.
+These vegetarian, delicious Polish sauerkraut pierogi (kapusta) dumplings are a traditional Polish festive dish enjoyed at family gatherings and celebrations.

 Check out ALL my pierogi recipes as well as tips for cooking sauerkraut.